Canada at the 2020 Summer Paralympics

 Canada competed at the 2020 Summer Paralympics in Tokyo, Japan, from 24 August to 5 September 2021.

 On August 8, 2021, the Canadian Paralympic Committee announced the final team of 128 athletes (57 men and 71 women) competing in 128 sports.
 A total of 113 coaches and support staff will also accompany the team.

 On August 21, 2021, judoka Priscilla Gagné was announced as Canada's flagbearer during the opening ceremony.

-Medalists
+Medallists

 Competitors

 The following is the list of athletes per sport/discipline.

 Archery

 Canada qualified one female archer.
 Karen Van Nest qualified by winning silver at the Pan American Championships in Monterrey, Mexico.
 This will make her sixth appearance at the Paralympic Games.

 Athletics (track and field)

 Canada's track and field team of 16 athletes (nine men and seven women) was announced on July 30, 2021.